 Choose the number of periods for your simulation.
 Choose values for the monetary policy parameters \(\pi^T\), \(\phi_{\pi}\), and \(\phi_{y}\).
 Then choose values for the parameters of the exogenous demand and inflation processes.
 Select which type of simulation that you wish to perform and which types of shocks to include in your simulation:

-Finally, all simulated values are plotted in percentage units.
+Finally, the units of all simulated variables are percentages.
 The inflation, real interest, and nominal interest rates are expressed as annualized differences from steady state values.